Endangered animals you might see in Croatia

 Croatia is covered with pristine, untouched forests, grasslands, mountains, deserts, lakes, and seas that are filled with a variety of wildlife.
 This gives anyone hiking or swimming around the country an opportunity to see some truly incredible animals and fish roaming free in their natural habitats.

-If are lucky enough to spot a wild animal wandering around, it’s important not to bother them.
-Like the saying goes “take nothing but photos, leave nothing but footprints”.
+If you are lucky enough to spot a wild animal wandering around, it is important not to bother them.
+As the saying goes, “take nothing but photos, leave nothing but footprints”.
 Many of Croatia’s wild animals are endangered, so it is imperative that we do all we can to protect them.

-Under Croatian law, all animals are protected and large fines are imposed for causing any animal harm.
-Animals listed as endangered have an extra layer of protection from the government and therefore much larger fines imposed.
+Under Croatian law, all animals are protected, and large fines are imposed for causing any animal harm.
+Animals listed as endangered have an extra layer of protection from the government and, therefore, much larger fines are imposed.

 The most dangerous threats to wild animals are pollution, traffic, mass tourism, hunting, and fishing.
 By spreading awareness, we can all do our part to protect the creatures around us.
 Whether you live in Croatia or are just passing through as a tourist, it is up to all of us to protect habitats and the wildlife living in them.